Posted on: October 13, 2015

 Flu Season’s in High Gear: How to Protect and Care for Your Kids

 We are now in the middle of Influenza season (“the Flu”), which is typically October through March.
-Locally we did not see much of this in October and November, but it commenced last month and is going strong.
+Locally we did not see much of this in October and November, but we have seen an increase in flu symptoms in kids as of last month and it is going strong.

 Most of the positive cultures are revealing Influenza type A, and even though the Influenza vaccine was not a great match this year, we still encourage all to receive it, since it may be protective against some strains, and we find no significant down side.